helpll/helplinedustry/README.md

 *Ithkuilia*: everything is extremely overcomplicated and meant to cause as much annoyance as possible while remaining playable.
 *helplios*: everything is very goofy ahh
-*ma pona*: the opposite of *Ithkuilia*, everything is really easy and straight forward.
+*ma pona*: the opposite of *Ithkuilia*, everything is really simple and straight forward.
 *kitchen sink*(not started): every planet combined

 (no other planet ideas are here yet come back later)